Juniper/terraform-provider-apstra/docs/data-sources/datacenter_ct_routing_policy.md

 ### Read-Only

-- `primitive` (String) JSON output for use in the `primitives` field of an `apstra_datacenter_connectivity_template` resource or a different Connectivity Template JsonPrimitive data source
+- `primitive` (String) JSON output for use in the `primitives` field of an `apstra_datacenter_connectivity_template` resource or a different Connectivity Template Primitive data source